foxdonut/meiosis/docs/lessons/routing.md

 - Simple route configuration
 - No hardcoded paths in links
 - Parent and child routes, and reusable child routes
-- Relative navigation: navigate to a parent, sibling, or child route
+- Relative navigation: navigate to a parent, sibling, same, or child route
 - Redirect to a route after an action
 - Authenticate / authorize before going to a route
 - Load data (synchronously or asynchronously) when arriving at a route